 Catholic Charities has many assistance programs in Fairfield County.
 They include possible financial help, the Connecticut Collaborative on Re-Entry (CCR), Permanent Housing and Housing Opportunity for Persons with Aids (HOPWA).
 These all include government grants (including for rental payments), counseling, and support services.
 The church is at 238 Jewett Ave, Bridgeport, CT 06606.
 The phone number is (203) 416-1503.

 EFPP is the Fairfield County Eviction and Foreclosure Prevention Program.
 Income qualified tenants or homeowners can apply for grants for rental arrears and other government money.
 In some cases, shelter, free motel vouchers for areas in Bridgeport, and deposit help is arranged.
 Find eviction and rehousing help in Fairfield County.

-Residents of Norwalk can call the following non-profits for rent help and information.
-The two primary assistance programs are the Norwalk Economic Opportunity Now, located at 98 South Main Street in Norwalk Connecticut (dial (203) 663-7339) as well as Christian Community Now. ((203) 899-2485).
-Between the two locations they can either provide very low interest rate loans, or in some cases direct cash grants.
-Also get referrals to other federal government and Fairfield charity type organizations.
+Residents of Norwalk can call the following non-profits for rent help and information on housing resources.
+The two primary assistance programs are the Norwalk Economic Opportunity Now, located at 98 South Main Street in Norwalk Connecticut (dial (203) 663-7339 or (203) 899-2420) as well as Christian Community Now. (phone (203) 777-7848 or (203) 899-2485).